FAQ

 We have also done specific research on the spray behaviour on V-bottom boats and its interaction with deflectors.
 On this topic, University studies have also been made, which verified our potential to reduce resistance.

-Does waterjet, and Volvo Penta IPS work with Petestep technology?
+Does waterjet, surface drives and Volvo Penta IPS work with Petestep technology?

 Yes, all conventional propulsion systems work with Petestep deflectors.